luke-z/SwissGermanToText/README.md

 |11    |262    |
 |12    |231    |

+## Improvement I

+For the first improvement we tried a few separate things:

+- **Increasing the feature_dim_2 variable:** \
+ this led to a higher accuracy on the test set, but dramatically decreased the number recognition on new data.
+- **Increase the amount of epochs:** \
+ If we went over ~40 epochs, there was no more improvement to the accuracy.
+It might even have decreased the accuracy on never seen before data due to overfitting.
+- **Changing the batch size:** \
+ By decreasing the batch size we achieved a higher accuracy on never seen before data.
+The only downside is the extremely high amount of time it takes until the model is trained.

+*At the end of improvement I we were on an accuracy of about 0.92.
+The recognition on new data was about 90% aswell.*

+## Improvement II

+The second improvement involved changes to the dataset & layers:

+- **We added new data to our dataset**:
+  * We added additional male audio samples, which increased the recognition of unseen data a little bit.
+  * By adding female voice samples for each number, we had a new obstacle since the amount of that kind of data is pretty low compared to male voices.
+- **Changes to the layers:**
+  * By adding a GaussianNoise layer we tried to add some noise to our data set.
+Before adding the new audio samples, it performed pretty well by increasing our accuracy.
+Afterwards, there was no more visible improvement.
+  * Increasing the dropout by a factor of two on the first dropout instance decreased the accuracy dramatically.

+*At the end of improvement II the accuracy dropped to about 0.88 for the test set.
+The recognition on new data dropped to about 50%*

 ## Installation

 Download [Anaconda w/ Python 3.7](https://www.anaconda.com/download/) and import the [yaml file](https://github.com/luke-z/SwissGermanToText/tree/master/resources/anacondaEnv) in the folder anacondaEnv.